Central European Time: Other countries

-Several African countries use UTC+01:00 all year long, where it is known as West Africa Time (WAT), although Algeria, Morocco and Tunisia use the term Central European Time despite being located in North Africa.
+Several African countries use UTC+01:00 all year long, where it is known as West Africa Time (WAT), although Algeria, Morocco and Tunisia use the term Central European Time despite being in North Africa.

 Between 2005 and 2008, Tunisia observed daylight saving time.
 Libya also used CET during the years 1951–1959, 1982–1989, 1996–1997 and 2012–2013.

 For other countries see UTC+01:00 and West Africa Time.

 Discrepancies between official CET and geographical CET

-Legal, political and economic, as well as physical or geographical criteria are used in the drawing of time zones so official time zones rarely adhere to meridian lines.
+The criteria for drawing time zones is based on many factors including: legal, political, economic, and physical or geographic.
+Consequently, time zones rarely adhere to meridian lines.
 The CET time zone, were it drawn by purely geographical terms, would consist of exactly the area between meridians 7°30′ E and 22°30′ E. As a result, there are European locales that despite lying in an area with a "physical" or "nominal" UTC+01:00 time, actually use another time zone (UTC+02:00 in particular – there are no "physical" UTC+01:00 areas that employ UTC+00:00).
 Conversely, there are European areas that have gone for UTC+01:00, even though their "physical" time zone is UTC (typically), UTC−01:00 (westernmost Spain), or UTC+02:00 (e.g. the very easternmost parts of Norway, Sweden, Poland and Serbia).
-On the other hand, people in Spain still have all work and meal hours one hour later than France and Germany despite sharing the same time zone.
+On the other hand, people in Spain still usually have work and meal hours one hour later than France and Germany despite sharing the same time zone.
 Historically Gibraltar maintained UTC+01:00 all year until the opening of the land border with Spain in 1982, when it followed its neighbour and introduced CEST.
 The following is a list of such "incongruences":